mothur/mothur.github.io/_wiki/align.seqs.md

 ### Common Questions

-Can\'t find your question?
+Can't find your question?
 Please feel free to ask questions on our forum, [https://forum.mothur.org](https://forum.mothur.org).

 ### Common Issues

 1\.  **\...template is not aligned, aborting.
-What do I do?** Mothur
+What do I do?** mothur
     requires the reference file to be aligned to generate aligned sequences.
-You can download mothur\'s aligned silva references [here](Silva_reference_files).
+You can download mothur's aligned silva references [here](Silva_reference_files).
 For ITS
-    sequences, see \'how to\' below.
+    sequences, see 'how to' below.

 2\.  **\...xxx of your sequences generated alignments that eliminated too
     many bases\...
 What does this mean?** By default, mothur will align